Oxford Brookes University: Campuses

-The Headington campus is in a residential area of Oxford.
-The campus is made up of three sites; the main site on Gipsy Lane, home to a number of departments from across the university's four academic faculties and the £132m John Henry Brookes Building which opened in 2014.
-Across the road is the Headington Hill Hall site, home to the School of Arts and School of Law, and a short walk from main site is the Marston Road site a dedicated space for the Faculty of Health and Life Sciences and home to subjects including nursing, midwifery and occupational therapy.
+The Headington campus is located in a residential area of Oxford.
+The main site on Gipsy Lane is home to a number of departments from across the university's academic faculties as well as the university library, main lecture theatre, the student union as well as primary administrative services.
+The site has undergone significant redevelopment, with the £132m John Henry Brookes Building opening in 2014.

+Across the road is the Headington Hill Hall site, home to the School of Arts and School of Law, as well as brand new facilities in the New Headington Hill Building (NHHB), accommodating Engineering and Motorsports activities formerly based at the Wheatley Campus.

+A short walk from main site is the Marston Road site providing a dedicated space for subjects including nursing, midwifery and occupational therapy.

-Located on the campus are the main halls of residence, including Crescent Hall, Cheney Student Village, Clive Booth Hall, Clive Booth non-en suite (formerly Morrell Hall) and Warneford Hall.
+Located on the campus are the main halls of residence, including Crescent Hall, Cheney Student Village, Clive Booth Hall, Clive Booth non-en suite (formerly Morrell Hall), Warneford Hall and New Clive Booth Student Village.